chuanqichen/XB100/lab2/README.md

 The "interactive" scenes allow you to visualize the robot as you change its configuration using sliders.
 The "CSV" scenes allow animations of a robot based on a trajectory stored in a comma-separated values file, where each line corresponds to a timestep and consists of comma-separated numbers specifying the robot's configuration at that timestep.
 There are no joint limits in the "CSV" scenes.

+All below ???.ttt or ???.csv files are located on your github local folder such as: ?\XB100\lab2

 ### Scene 1: Interactive UR5
 * ![Ur5](142px-Ur5-img.png)
 * Scene1_UR5.ttt: the CoppeliaSim scene file.